flufftronix/slinac-initial-copy-01/content/theresearch.md

 ## Treatment and Recovery

 * Various studies have shown that SCS increase the amount of users in detoxification and treatment programs because of effective case management and linkage to drug treatment programs [^10] [^11] [^12]
-* Over three years, an OPS in Canada helped get 67% of individuals using the site get into drug treatment services; 23% stopped injecting drugs [^12]
+* Over three years, an SCS in Canada helped get 67% of individuals using the site get into drug treatment services; 23% stopped injecting drugs [^12]

 ## Crime

-* All evidence suggests an OPS will not increase crime, drug trafficking, and the number of users in the neighborhood of the site [^1] [^13] [^14]
+* All evidence suggests an SCS will not increase crime, drug trafficking, and the number of users in the neighborhood of the site [^1] [^13] [^14]
-* No increase in crime and drug trafficking occurred after an OPS opened in Vancouver, Canada [^13]
+* No increase in crime and drug trafficking occurred after an SCS opened in Vancouver, Canada [^13]
-* Researchers in Sydney, Australia monitored drug trafficking and the number of people using drugs around an OPS for 10 years and did not detect an increase in crime or the number of drug users in the area. [^14]
+* Researchers in Sydney, Australia monitored drug trafficking and the number of people using drugs around an SCS for 10 years and did not detect an increase in crime or the number of drug users in the area. [^14]

 {{< youtube 7gIyBMt2BEk >}}<br><br>